thevgergroup/fsspec-encrypted/README.md

 **fsspec-encrypted** is a Python package that provides an encrypted filesystem layer using the `fsspec` interface.
 It allows users to transparently encrypt and decrypt files while maintaining compatibility with any underlying `fsspec`-compatible filesystem (e.g., local, S3, GCS, etc.).

+This is a port of [fs-encrypted](https://github.com/thevgergroup/fs-encrypted) to [fsspec](https://github.com/fsspec/filesystem_spec/) mainly because of inactivity and possible abandonment of the underlying file system pyfilesystem2.

+`fsspec-encrypted` is an AES encrypted driver for `fsspec`

 ## Features

 - **Encryption on top of any filesystem**: Works with any `fsspec`-supported filesystem (e.g., local, S3, GCS).
 - **Automatic encryption and decryption**: Data is automatically encrypted during writes and decrypted during reads.
 - **Pluggable with `fsspec`**: Easily integrate with `fsspec`'s existing ecosystem.
 - **Simple and flexible**: Minimal setup required with flexible file system options.

+## Application

+Applications that may require sensitive data storage should use an encrypted file system.
+By providing a layer of abstraction on top of the encryption our hope is to make it easier to store this data.

+PII / PHI
+* Print Billing systems
+* Insurance services / Identity cards
+* Data Transfer
+* Secure distributed configuration

+Fernet is used as the encryption method (v0.1), this may become a configurable option in future revisions

 ## Installation